 Features on the Q4 Sportback e-tron include a 10.25 inch Audi virtual cockpit, the MMI infotainment system with an 11.6-inch touchscreen display, natural-language voice control activated with “Hey Audi”, a double-spoke steering wheel with touch buttons, center airbag, and augmented reality head-up display.
 The luggage compartment provides 535 liters (18.9 cu ft) of cargo space, which can be increased to 1,460 liters (51.6 cu ft) by folding down the rear-seat backrests.

-Like in the Audi Q4 e-tron concept, the center console creates a floating effect, and the designers have been able to make it because it doesn’t need to hold a gear lever or hand brake actuation elements.
-While the concept SUV featured a strip of thin buttons for controlling the air conditioning, the production SUV has bigger, conventional buttons for the same.
+Like in the Q4 Sportback e-tron concept, the center console creates a floating effect, and the designers have been able to make it because it doesn’t need to hold a gear lever or hand brake actuation elements.
+While the concept SUV coupe featured a strip of thin buttons for controlling the air conditioning, the production SUV has bigger, conventional buttons for the same.

-Audi Q4 e-tron FAQs
+Audi Q4 Sportback e-tron FAQs

 What is the Audi Q4 Sportback e-tron release date?

 The Audi Q4 Sportback e-tron U.S. release is officially expected to take place toward the end of 2021.